KateBeliankova/Movies-ETL/README.md

 Created function is using three file names as a String for wikipedia, kaggle, and ratings data as input arguments.
 The following assumptions have been made in the function that can be caught by using try-except blocks.

 Block IOError:
-1. provided file name/ path for wikipedia data file in input argument is correct
+1. provided file name/ path for wikipedia json data file in input argument is correct
-2. provided file name/ path for kaggle data file in input argument is correct
+2. provided file name/ path for kaggle csv data file in input argument is correct
-3. provided file name/ path for wikipedia data file in input argument is correct
+3. provided file name/ path for ratings csv data file in input argument is correct

 Block ValueError: